 We've include the dimensions and volume of the reactor, volume of aggregate, and time required to exchange one reactor volume of solution based on flow rate in methods section under section Flow-through reactor experimental procedure.
 Specifically, the volume of the reactor was 75.6 mL and the volume of the aggregate was 8.18 cm3 with a porosity of approximately 0.6.
 The solution flow rate was set at 1 mL per hour, therefore, it took approximately 71 hours to replenish the solution volume within the reactor.

-Minor Comment 1-24
+Minor Comment 1-24 DONE

 L160-165: Include short statement on working principle?
 Was As(III) purged to get